-Consent cannot be obtained by Coercion or Force or by taking advantage of a person's inability to give Consent because of Incapacitation or other circumstances.
-A person who has given Consent to engage in sexual contact may withdraw Consent at any time.
+• Consent cannot be obtained by Coercion or Force or by taking advantage of a person's inability to give Consent because of Incapacitation or other circumstances. • A person who has given Consent to engage in sexual contact may withdraw Consent at any time.
 However, withdrawal of Consent requires an outward demonstration, through understandable words or actions that clearly conveys that a party is no longer willing to engage in sexual contact.
 Once Consent is withdrawn, the sexual contact must cease immediately. • Note that generally in Florida, consent cannot legally be given by a minor under the age of 18, with certain specified statutory exceptions.
 Disability A physical or mental impairment that substantially limits one or more major life activities; or a record of such impairment; or regarding an individual as having such impairment.
 A qualified person with a disability must be able to perform the essential functions of the employment, internship, or volunteer position or the academic or extracurricular program, with or without reasonable accommodation.
-Discipline-Based Resolution The process by which a Disciplinary Resolution Officer designated by the College determines responsibility and if warranted, administers sanctions and/or discipline against a Responding Party.
-Discrimination Any unlawful distinction, preference, or detriment to an individual as compared to others that is based on an individual's Protected Status and that is sufficiently serious, persistent, or pervasive so as to unreasonably interfere with or limit: An employee's or applicant for employment's access to employment or conditions and benefits of employment; A student's or admission applicant's ability to participate in, access, or benefit from educational programs, services, or activities; An authorized volunteer's ability to participate in a volunteer activity; or A guest's or visitor's ability to participate in, access, or benefit from the College's programs.
-Discrimination includes failing to provide reasonable accommodations, Equal Opportunity Response Team consistent with state and federal laws, to a qualified person with a Disability.
-A group of individuals led by the Title IX Coordinator and including the Title IX Deputy Coordinators, who work together to assess and respond to reports of Discrimination, Harassment, Sexual and Gender-Based Harassment, Sexual Assault, Sexual Exploitation, Stalking, Interpersonal Violence, Complicity, and Retaliation.
-Gender-Based Sexual Harassment also includes Harassment based on gender, sexual orientation, Harassment gender identity, which may include acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex/gender or sex/gender-stereotyping, even if the acts do not involve conduct of a sexual nature.
+Discrimination Any unlawful distinction, preference, or detriment to an individual as compared to others that is based on an individual's Protected Status and that is sufficiently serious, persistent, or pervasive so as to unreasonably interfere with or limit: An employee's or applicant for employment's access to employment or conditions and benefits of employment; A student's or admission applicant s ability to participate in, access, or benefit from educational programs, services, or activities; An authorized volunteer's ability to participate in a volunteer activity; or A guest's or visitor's ability to participate in, access, or benefit from the College's programs. consistent with state and federal laws, to a qualified person with a Disability.
+Equal Opportunity Response Team A group of individuals led by the Title IX Coordinator and including the Title IX Deputy Coordinators, who work together to assess and respond to reports of Discrimination, Harassment, Sexual and Gender-Based Harassment, Sexual Assault, Gender-Based Harassment Sexual Exploitation, Stalking, Interpersonal Violence, Complicity, and Retaliation.
+Sexual Flarassment also includes Harassment based on gender, sexual orientation, gender identity, which may include acts of verbal, nonverbal, or physical aggression, netimidation, or hostility based on sex/gender or sex/gender-stereotyping, even if the acts do not involve conduct of a sexual nature.
 Also includes Harassment for exhibiting what is perceived as a stereotypical characteristic for one's Sex or for failing to conform to stereotypical notions of masculinity and femininity, regardless of the actual or perceived Sex, Gender, or Sexual Orientation of the individuals involved.
-Gender Expression / Gender Identity An individual's socially-constructed status based on the behavioral, cultural, or psychological traits typically associated with societal attribution of masculinity and femininity, typically related to one's assigned sex at birth.
-This includes Gender Expression, which is how someone expresses his or her Gender through appearance, behavior, or mannerisms, and Gender Identity, which is the Gender with which an individual identifies psychologically, regardless of what Gender he or she was assigned at birth.
-A person's Gender Expression may not be the same as his or her Gender Identity.
-Genetic Information Information about (i) an individual's genetic tests, (ii) the genetic tests of family members of such individual, and (iii) the manifestation of a disease or disorder in family members of such individual.
-Genetic Information includes, with respect to any individual, any request for, or receipt of, genetic services, or participation in clinical research that includes genetic services by such individual or any family member of such individual.
-Harassment A type of Discrimination that occurs when verbal, physical, electronic, other conduct based on an individual's Protected Status interferes with that individual's: educational environment; • work environment; participation in a College program or activity; or receipt of legitimately-requested services (e.g., disability or religious accommodations), Hostile and creates Hostile Environment Harassment or Quid Pro Quo Harassment.
-Unwelcome conduct based on Protected Status that is so severe, persistent, or Environment pervasive that it alters the conditions of education, employment, or participation Harassment in a College program or activity, thereby creaming an environment that a reasonable person in similar circumstances and with similar identities would find hostile, intimidating, or abusive under both a subjective and objective assessment.
-An isolated incident, unless sufficiently severe, does not amount to Hostile Environment Harassment.
-Incapacitation Sleep, unconsciousness, intermittent consciousness, or any other state where an individual is unaware or unable to give consent to sexual contact.
-Incapacitation may also exist because of alcohol or other drugs, and/or mental or developmental Disability that impairs the ability to consent to sexual contact.
-Interim Protective Actions taken by the College to ensure equal access to its education programs and Measures activities and foster a more stable and safe environment during the process of TVICUSUI CS reporting, investigation, and/or resolution.
-Interpersonal Physical, sexual, emotional, economic, or psychological actions or threats of Violence actions that a reasonable person in similar circumstances and with similar identities would find intimidating, frightening, terrorizing, or threatening (commonly referred to as domestic violence or dating violence).
-Such behaviors may include threats of violence to an individual or an individual's family member.
-Interpersonal Violence can encompass a broad range of abusive behavior committed by a person who is or has been: • In a romantic or intimate relationship with the Reporting Party (of the same or different sex); The Reporting Party's spouse or partner (of the same or different sex); The Reporting Party's family member; or The Reporting Party's cohabitant or household member, including a roommate.
-National An individual's actual or perceived country or ethnicity of origin.
-Origin/Ethnicity Privacy Information related to a report under this Policy will be shared only with those
+Gender/ Gender Expression / Gender Identity An individual's socially-constructed status based on the behavioral, cultural, or psychological traits typically associated with societal attribution of masculinity and femininity, typically related to one's assigned sex at birth.
+This includes Gender Expression, which is how someone expresses his or hertheir Gender through appearance, behavior, or mannerisms, and Gender Identity, which is the Gender with which an individual identifies psychologically, regardless of what Gender he or she was assigned at birth.
+A person's Gender Expression may not be the same as his or hertheir Gender Identity.